 Wewak was home to a large Japanese airbase during World War II.
 Relics of this time can still be seen today, from gun mounts to the wreck of MV Busama to an old airstrip at Cape Wom Memorial Park, the site where the Japanese surrendered in 1945.

 Maur Cultural Village

-Experience Papua New Guinean village life at the Maur Cultural Village.
+The Maur Cultural Village is typical of a Papua New Guinean community.
 Friendly residents greet visitors with traditional dance and present their homes to offer an insight into their way of life, affording a fascinating cultural experience.

 Cruises to Wewak

 Sorry, we currently do not have any sailings to this destination.Search alternative destinations